 1800 organisations, businesses, and community service providers were sent links to the Framework.

 500 people attended three drop in sessions in the Parramatta CBD.

-17 people provided comments on the Draft Framework at drop in sessions and via an online survey.
-84 children aged 3 - 5 years participated in engagement activities at Council's Early Learning Centres.
-61 young people provided feedback on the concepts of the Framework at Council's inaugural City of Parramatta Youth Forum.
+1 7 people provided comments on the Draft Framework at drop in sessions and via an online survey.

+64 children aged 3 - 5 years participated in engagement activities at Council's Early Learning Centres.

+of the Framework at Council's inaugural City of Parramatta Youth Forum.